Frequently asked questions about developer accounts and access

 Can a developer be on two different developer accounts?

 This is not possible at this time.
-If you do need multiple accounts, please let us know in our developer forum.
+If you do need multiple accounts, please request or vote for this on our feedback forum.

 Why can't I leave the team account?

 If you have a developer role, you can leave the team at any time.
 If you have an admin role and are the only one on the team, you must first promote another member to this role before leaving.

 Why can't I add a specific team member to my account?